Understanding BPO Billing: Advantages, Disadvantages, and Models

 The Bottom Line

-An effective BPO billing model is key to continued long-term success in any outsourcing engagement.
+An effective BPO billing model is key to continued long-term success in outsourcing engagement.
 One can trace the success or failure of outsourcing, partly due to due diligence or the lack of it, to the pricing approach and underlying cost stated in the contract.
 So, weigh risks and drawbacks before making any major decisions.

 A well-chosen billing structure facilitates the necessary governance mechanism that fairly distributes risk, effectively manages expectations, and fully satisfies the client’s needs.
 A misinformed pricing scheme leads to inefficiency, unpredictable expenses, mismatched incentives, and mutual mistrust.